anxuae/pih2o/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 The watering time is defined in the `Configuration`_.
-The rational to dissociate the pump stop from the humidity level measured is the soil slow absorption.
+The rational to dissociate the pump stop from the humidity level measured is the soil slow absorption and we want to avoid floor flooding.

-Two modes are available to detect if watering is required by your plants depending on your configuration and the number of sensors connected.
+Three strategies are defined to detect if watering is required by your plants depending on your configuration and the number of sensors connected.

-- **analog channels available**: the pump is triggered if more than half sensors goes below the defined humidity threshold (in %).
+* ``[GENERAL][watering_strategy] = majority`` means the pump is triggered if half of sensors are triggered.
+* ``[GENERAL][watering_strategy] = first`` means the pump is triggered if at least one sensor is triggered.
-- **else only digital channels**: the pump is triggered if more than half sensors is triggered (the threshold is generally defined manually directly on the sensor).
+* ``[GENERAL][watering_strategy] = last`` means the pump is triggered if all sensors are triggered.

+.. note:: if analog channels are available: the sensor is triggered when the humidity read from the AO
+          goes below the defined threshold (in %) else if digital channels are available: the sensor is triggered if the corresponding DO is set to 1.

 Install developing version
 --------------------------